String Manipulation

 .

-Let’s say we want to extract the date from a web server’s log entry shown below.
+Let’s say we want to extract the date from the web server’s log entry:

 log_entry